evan-erdos/trail-of-cthulhu/story/act-3/seq-4/scene-1.md

 ---
 layout: scene
 title:  Rings in the Sky
-scene:       1
 beat:   question
 ---